deemp/flakes/README.md

 There are some HCL constructs that aren't yet supported.
 To name a few:

+- [ ] modules and output variables
+  - Modules should probably be implemented similarly to `mkBlocks`
+  - output variables - as `resources` and `variables`
 - [ ] [Conditional expressions](https://developer.hashicorp.com/terraform/language/expressions/conditionals)
   - They require making conditional accessors or merging accessors for objects in both options
 - [ ] Possibly, some [built-in](https://developer.hashicorp.com/terraform/language/functions) functions